Beer market study.

 When Belgium-based InBev bought Budweiser in 2008, we posed the question: Will it make a difference to American beer drinkers?
-After all, the Budweiser brand was built on Americana and “I’ll have a Bud” is as much a part of the American vernacular as “Bless you.”
+After all, the Budweiser brand is built on Americana.
+“I’ll have a Bud” is as much a part of the American vernacular as “Bless you.”
 (Read my blog on the InBev purchase of SABMiller here) This beer market study will look at that prediction.
 It will also pose a new prediction or two about the future of the beer market as a whole.

 Our thought was that Budweiser would see a dip but it wouldn’t be enormous because the rest of the field – most notably, Miller and Coors – would fail to take advantage.

-We were right and slightly off, and have a prediction to consider as we look at the domestic beer industry, concentrating on the major brands: Budweiser, Miller and Coors.
+We were right and slightly off.
+We have a prediction to consider as we look at the domestic beer industry.
+We’ll be concentrating on the major brands: Budweiser, Miller and Coors.

 Where we right: Budweiser did drop a few points in market share, falling under the “monopoly” threshold of 50%, down to 48-49% depending on the source.

-Where we were slightly off: Coors Light took advantage, recently passing Bud as the nation’s second-best selling beer behind Bud Light, which still dominates with around 20% market share – almost twice as much as Coors Light.
+Where we were slightly off: Coors Light took advantage, recently passing Bud as the nation’s second-best selling beer behind Bud Light.
+Bud Light still dominates with around 20% market share – almost twice as much as Coors Light.

 A prediction for this beer market study: Budweiser will make a comeback.
-Overall, it still holds more than twice the market share of its nearest competitor, Miller, and there’s something about InBev’s history that suggests it can reverse the trend.
+Overall, it still holds more than twice the market share of its nearest competitor, Miller.
+But, there’s something about InBev’s history that suggests it can reverse the trend.

 Of course, there are other issues.
 The industry as a whole is losing share to wine and spirits.
 Sales of spirits rose 4% in 2011, while beer lost 1.3%.
 Beer is still dominates, with 49.2% of the alcohol sales to the 33.6% of spirits, but the other categories are getting more aggressive in their marketing.
 There are now TV spots for Yellow Tail wine and 1800 Tequila with Michael Imperioli.
 Advertising is no longer the sole domain of beer among alcohol marketers.(Read about beer marketing and differentiation here)

 Then there’s Miller and Coors.
 Below we’ll take a look at the major brands and these two are certainly aiming for Budweiser by joining forces in the US market as MillerCoors.
-(Miller is owned SABMiller of London and Coors is owned by Molson.)
+(SABMiller of London owns Miller and Molson owns Coors.)

 Still, if a new trend will emerge, it’s that Budweiser will remain the King of Beers.
 (Read about the important market research that predicts behaviors)

 No beer market study can ignore Budweiser.
-The purchase of Budweiser by InBev was cause for alarm because so much of what Budweiser meant to consumers was about being a hard-core American and Budweiser’s imagery often reflected that.
-Although Coors will no doubt say it made strides through its “Keeping the Cold” campaign, we believe the introduction of InBev to the U.S. made Bud’s brand loyalty a little weaker for a time.
+The purchase of Budweiser by InBev is cause for alarm because so much of what Budweiser means to consumers is about being a hard-core American.
+Budweiser’s imagery often reflects that.
+Coors will no doubt say it made strides through its “Keeping the Cold” campaign.
+But, we believe the introduction of InBev to the U.S. made Bud’s brand loyalty a little weaker for a time.

-Years ago, and occasionally still, Budweiser was in full-on “dumb guy” mode with its advertising, creating spots around dofus twentysomethings in search of a great beer, often to comical effect.
+Years ago, and occasionally still, Budweiser was in full-on “dumb guy” mode with its advertising.
+It created spots around dofus twentysomethings in search of a great beer, often to comical effect.
 That ploy was already getting old by 2008 because the competition went about copying it.

 Bud Light hasn’t changed that approach all that much, but it – as we’ll see later – it just means all similar ads feel like they are for Bud Light.